 There’s always a chance of an unusual visitor, whether an airliner seldom seen in the U.K. or a biz-jet or military flight making a fuel stop.
 Highlights during the week were one of the latest additions to the Arkia fleet, Airbus A321LR 4X-AGK in the Israeli carrier’s latest colours, a Mexican-registered Gulfstream 650 and a Greek Air Force Spartan and two PZL-Mielec M-18 Dromader water-bombers.

 The latter aircraft take up temporary residence on the island during the summer months to help combat forest fires. info*

 Above: The Cafe Kanone terrace from the Cafe Royal.
 This vantage point overlooks what is probably the most-photographed spot on Corfu, with the whitewashed Vlacherna Monastery directly below and tree-covered Mouse Island beyond.

-The cafe terraces from the opposite (west) side of the lagoon.
+Above: The cafe terraces from the opposite (west) side of the lagoon.